danv159/Httpbin.orgTest/README.md

 ### **Prerequisites and Installation**

 Java installation should be done and added to the PATH.
-Beside of this MAVEN\_HOME should be added to the path.
+Beside of this MAVEN_HOME should be added to the path as a user variable.

 Also, Java IDE.
 I have used IntelliJ Community Edition 2019, but you can choose an IDE whatever you want.
 For example, Eclipse.

-Please note that, after cloning the repository there will be a Jenkins\_Configuration.rar file located in the root.
-This file includes all the required configuration, and you should import this file to create a job the same as me.

 Note: JDK version: jdk1.8.0\_211